 EXTRA SPOOKY DEAL:

-GEMs who give $10 or more receive both our 2022 Flatwoods Monster pin and our 2021 Mothman pin.
+GEMs who give $15 or more receive the 2023 Grafton Monster pin, 2022 Flatwoods Monster pin, and 2021 Mothman pin.
 Your renewed support will be deeply appreciated and put to direct use.
 Every gift, in any amount, is meaningful and important to our work.
 Monthly giving is safe, secure, and automatic, and it allows us to put more of your contribution to work on programming.
-By making regular, manageable, monthly contributions you can help the Council enrich the Mountain State’s cultural life by providing top-quality humanities programming.

-- The preservation and documentation of West Virginia’s vibrant cultural heritage and living traditions through the West Virginia Folklife Program
+- Support the preservation and documentation of West Virginia’s vibrant cultural heritage and living traditions through the West Virginia Folklife Program

-- The West Virginia Folklife Apprenticeship Program, which offers a stipend to West Virginia master traditional artists/practitioners working with newer practitioners to facilitate the transmission of their respective forms, traditions, and techniques
+- Support the West Virginia Folklife Apprenticeship Program, which offers a stipend to West Virginia master traditional artists/practitioners working with newer practitioners to facilitate the transmission of their respective forms, traditions, and techniques